sergepaulc/ML-Class-for-Product-Manager/README.md

 I taught a machine learning class to Product Managers a few years ago.
 I have slightly updated the content of that class.
 A lot of Product Managers working on machine learning are contacting me on LinkedIn.
 So, I am hoping that the following materials might be useful to someone.

+There are six classes.
+The seventh class is a final project where students present a machine learning application.

+Each class has a powerpoint presentation and include readings, videos to watch, and homework.

+The most difficult concepts are presented and discussed in multiple classes in an incremental way.

 ## Class 1
 [ML University for PM Class 1](https://siliconvalleyinsider.files.wordpress.com/2020/05/ml-university-for-pm-class-1.pdf)